Holomorphic curves in Stein domains and the tau-invariant: Quasi-positive links in Stein fillable three-manifolds

 \section{Quasi-positive links in Stein fillable three-manifolds}

 In what follows $Y$ denotes a closed three-manifold, and $(B\subset Y,\pi:Y\setminus B \to S^1)$ an open book for $Y$.
-For basic definitions and results regarding open books, and contact structures we refer to \cite{OS2}.
+For basic definitions and results regarding open books we refer to \cite{OS2}.

-\begin{defin}[Braids in an open book] A link $L\subset Y$ is braided around an open book $(B, \pi)$ of a three manifold $Y$ if $L$ intersects transversely in a fixed number $n>0$ of distinct points every page $F_\theta= \pi^{-1}(\theta)$ of the open book. \end{defin}
+\begin{defin}[Braids in an open book] A link $L$ in $Y$ is braided around an open book $(B, \pi)$ of a three-manifold $Y$ if $L$ intersects transversely every page $F_\theta= \pi^{-1}(\theta)$ of the open book in a fixed number $n>0$ of distinct points. \end{defin}

-Note that a link braided around an open book is naturally a transverse link in the contact structure associated to said open book.
+Note that a link braided around an open book is naturally transverse to the contact structure supported by the given open book.
 We shall describe braids through (abstract) pointed open books as in \cite{Hayden}.